Antonio-Rocchia/minebak/README.md

 ## Why this tool
 Me and my friends used to play a lot of minecraft worlds and everytime we got bored we always forgot to backup the world to play in the future.

 That's because using Multicraft's suggestend method, FileZilla, is really tedious in my opinion.
-This tool helped us to enjoy our minecraft world for as long as we want.
+This tool helps us to enjoy our minecraft world for as long as we want.

 A big win for me was seeing my friends who have never  used a terminal use this tool almost weekly to get a copy of our world.